S3-working-group/s3-handbook/patterns/making-and-evolving-agreements--master.md

 ---
-title: making and evolving agreements
+title: Making And Evolving Agreements
 ---